sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

 ### **Scenario 2 - Deploy the library** ###

-The deployer and library can be deployed using the ***install_library.sh*** command.
+The deployer and library can be deployed using the ***install_library.sh*** and the ***installer.sh*** commands.
 Update the MGMT-NOEU-SAP_LIBRARY.json file and add the resource id for the keyvault containing the service principal details.

-**install_library.sh** bash script:

 ```bash